hdefazio/modelservermetrics_demo/basic_demo/README.md

 ## 🔍 Inference Request

 After the Inference Service is deployed and ready, you can send inference requests to your model.
-* Note: Assumes you are logged in to a cluster with access to the s3 bucket `hannahs3bucket`
+* Note: Assumes you are logged in to a cluster with a data connection to the s3 bucket `hannahs3bucket` already configured

 ### Option 1: Python notebook